pyne/pyne/docker/readme.md

       3.6)

 - A python script, `make_pyne_docker_image.py`, is also present to simplify the usage of the docker file.
-It will allows maintainers to build, name and push the docker container into DockerHub.
+It allows maintainers to build, name, and push the docker container into DockerHub.
 The different option are:

     - "--py_version=X" with "X" = 2 or 3, specify the python version